CMSgov/ab2d/Deploy/documentation/Mac_Developer_SemanticBits.md

    $ printf '\nexport AB2D_JMETER_HOME="/opt/apache-jmeter"' >> ~/.bash_profile
    ```

-1. Add jmeter path to your interactive shell script
+1. Add jmeter path to the file that you use for setting up your shell's environment

    *Example for bash:*